prakriti16/Pandas_submission/Report.md

 # Report
 ## Approach
 We tried popular image classification techniques like CNN and achieved an accuracy of around 0.7.
-Further we noticed the distribution of the data across different labels and realised that it is biased, thus we used k-fold cross validation, data augmentation, class weights and transfer learning to improve performance in terms of AUC-ROC to 0.93 and accuracy upto 0.85.
+Further we noticed the distribution of the data across different labels and realised that it is biased, thus we used k-fold cross validation, data augmentation, class weights, Focal Loss, SMOTE and transfer learning to improve performance in terms of AUC-ROC to 0.93 and accuracy upto 0.85.
   - Imports and Paths: The necessary imports and file paths are defined.
   - Data Preparation: The CSV is loaded, and labels are encoded.
 Images are loaded and normalized.
   - K-Fold Cross-Validation: A stratified K-fold is set up to handle the cross-validation process.